Charlotte of Mecklenburg-Strelitz: During the Regency

 After the onset of his permanent madness in 1811, George III was placed under the guardianship of his wife in accordance with the Regency Bill of 1789.

 She could not bring herself to visit him very often, due to his erratic behaviour and occasional violent reactions.
 It is believed she did not visit him again after June 1812.
 However, Charlotte remained supportive of her spouse as his illness worsened in old age.
 While her son, the Prince Regent, wielded the royal power, she was her spouse's legal guardian from 1811 until her death in 1818.
 Due to the extent of the King's illness, he was incapable of knowing or understanding that she had died.

-During the Regency of her son, Queen Charlotte continued to fill her role as first lady in royal representation because of the estrangement of the Prince Regent and his spouse.
+During the Regency of her son, Charlotte continued to fill her role as first lady in royal representation because of the estrangement of the Prince Regent and his wife.
 As such, she functioned as the hostess by the side of her son at official receptions, such as the festivities given in London to celebrate the defeat of Emperor Napoleon in 1814.
 She also supervised the upbringing of her granddaughter, Princess Charlotte of Wales.

 During her last years, she was met with a growing lack of popularity and was sometimes subjected to demonstrations.
 After having attended a reception in London on 29 April 1817, she was jeered by a crowd.
 She told the crowd that it was upsetting to be treated like that after such long service.